airr-community/airr-standards/README.md

 ![Image](https://github.com/airr-community/airr-standards/blob/master/Images/dataelements.png)

-This site provides a guide for submission of AIRR sequencing data and metadata to NCBI public data repositories.

-The process consists of 4 sequential steps:
+Submission of AIRR sequencing data and metadata to NCBI public data repositories consists of 5 sequential steps:

-###  <i>1- Submit study and sample-level information to NCBI BioProject and BioSample repositories</i>
+###  <i>1- Submit study information to <a href="https://submit.ncbi.nlm.nih.gov/subs/bioproject/">NCBI BioProject</a> using the NCBI web interface</i>
-###  <i>2- Submit raw sequencing data to NCBI SRA using the <a href="https://github.com/airr-community/airr-standards/tree/master/NCBI%20Templates">AIRR data templates</a></i>
+###  <i>2- Submit sample-level information to the <a href="https://submit.ncbi.nlm.nih.gov/subs/biosample/">NCBI BioSample repository</a> using the <a href="https://github.com/airr-community/airr-standards/tree/master/NCBI_implementation/NCBI%20Templates">AIRR templates</a></i>
 ###  <i>3- Generate a DOI for the protocol describing how raw sequencing data were processed using  Zenodo (https://zenodo.org)  or equivalent</i>
-###  <i>4- Submit processed sequencing data with sequence-level annotations to GenBank using AIRR feature tags</i>
+###  <i>4- Submit processed sequencing data with sequence-level annotations to <a href="https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/">GenBank using AIRR feature tags</a></i>

-For step-by-step instructions on carrying out theses steps an AIRR study submission, please <a href="https://www.overleaf.com/read/tytddwptgkhb#/41759617/">Click here to view</a>
+For detailed instructions on carrying out theses steps for AIRR study submission, please see [here](https://www.overleaf.com/read/tytddwptgkhb).

 ### How to cite?